 The Stark State College automotive technology two-year associate’s degree program, one of the top programs in Ohio, is designed to give students a solid foundation in the automotive technical skills and the academic classes needed to quickly advance in their automotive careers.
 With an emphasis placed on technology, academics, and hands-on application, the student progresses through a logical sequence of courses that includes domestic and import vehicles.

 All of the automotive technology programs at Stark State are structured to prepare students for a productive career in the automotive service industry.
 In our two state-of-the-art automotive facilities, students use the latest tools and diagnostic equipment to apply practical service techniques to our fleet of late-model vehicles.
 This builds hands-on skills that can be applied immediately while in the program or upon graduation.
-The automotive curriculum is accredited by the ASE Education Foundation preparing students to pursue Automotive Service Excellence (ASE) certification.
+The automotive classes are accredited by the ASE Education Foundation preparing students to pursue Automotive Service Excellence (ASE) certification.

 Graduates work as: